Suppose you have 5.00 g of powdered magnesium metal, 1.00 L of 2.... | Channels for Pearson+

 Textbook QuestionTextbook Question

-Suppose you have 5.00 g of powdered magnesium metal, 1.00 L of 2.00 M potassium nitrate solution, and 1.00 L of 2.00 M silver nitrate solution. d.
-What is the molarity of the Mg2+ ions in the resulting solution?
+Suppose you have 5.00 g of powdered magnesium metal, 1.00 L of 2.00 M potassium nitrate solution, and 1.00 L of 2.00 M silver nitrate solution. a.
+Which one of the solutions will react with the magnesium powder?

 Verified Solution